Chapter 4.2 – Terminal Concessions and Land Leases

 The post-bidding phase includes the drafting and signing of the concession agreement, the follow-up to the agreement, and the termination and renegotiation, if any, of the contract.

-Renegotiation, whether due to contract incompleteness or opportunism, can eliminate the benefits of a competitive allocation mechanism.
+Renegotiation, whether due to contract incompleteness or opportunism, can undermine the benefits of a competitive allocation mechanism.
 Essentially, an auction winner will be the best negotiator, not necessarily the best infrastructure operator.
 Efforts should be made to restrict renegotiation to non-opportunistic situations, such as unexpected events outside the control of the parties.

 B. Throughput guarantees